 Development - Our centralized Real Estate Development team is responsible for all Real Estate acquisition, rehabilitation, redevelopment, and new construction projects.
 Our dedicated project managers often eliminate the costs associated with outside development and/or construction management consultants.
 The staff is continuously available to HACSB's in-house property management teams as a technical, as well as planning and implementation resource for non-routine maintenance and emergency rehabilitation projects.
 The Department also assists property management in the completion of all Physical Needs Assessments and due diligence reports for the entire portfolio of HACSB residential developments.
 This department also either directly oversees or assists in all of the Capital Fund improvement and rehabilitation projects within the public housing or RAD converted housing portfolios and administers all grant funding and debt financing that can be associated.
 The development team led the implementation of HACSB's first Permanent Supportive Housing sites for homeless and chronically homeless individuals and families.
-They also continue overseeing the ongoing major revitalization of HACSB's oldest public housing sites in Redlands (Lugonia) and San Bernardino (Waterman Gardens).
-Finally, Development administers a very successful homeownership program that has helped over 200 low-income families overcome barriers and achieve homeownership.
+They also continue overseeing the ongoing major revitalization of HACSB's oldest public housing sites in Redlands (Formerly Redlands-Lugonia, now known as Valencia Grove) and San Bernardino (formerly Waterman Gardens, now known as Arrowhead Grove).
+Finally, Development administers a very successful homeownership program that has helped over 260low-income families overcome barriers and achieve homeownership.
 The Homeownership program utilizes a variety of methods to aid participants on their path to homeownership, including Section 32 (converted public housing), Section 8 Homeownership, and a Community Land Trust.